 What was taught at Pythagoras' university?

 You remember big P?
 He loved triangles?
 Great.
 Well, then you can presume his university 'course' was split into three parts of a curriculum, right?
 Correct.
 What you might not have presumed, though, was that the major course taught was self development.
-The curriculum to Pythagoras' university self development course went as follows:
+The curriculum to Pythagoras' university -- aka mystery school -- self development course went as follows:

 The first trimester and the primary component to Pythagoras' self development course